Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Introduction

 \section{Introduction}

-Aerial vehicles can operate in places that are hard to reach by other robots.
-As such, they are well suited for collaborative assistance in a construction site, removal of rubble in a search-and-rescue scenario, or decommissioning of a nuclear power plant.
-Cable-driven payload transportation using multi-UAVs is beneficial because it does not require carrying manipulators or grippers onboard the quadrotors, thus allowing to transport heavier objects~\cite{masone2016cooperative}, which makes them in particular interesting for transporting tools or supplies~\cite{gabellieri2018study}.
+Aerial vehicles can access remote areas, making them suitable for collaborative tasks at a construction site, rubble removal in search-and-rescue scenarios, or nuclear power plant decommissioning.
+Cable-driven payload transportation using multi-UAVs is beneficial as it avoids carrying manipulators or grippers onboard, enabling the transportation of heavier objects~\cite{masone2016cooperative}, especially tools or supplies~\cite{gabellieri2018study}.

-State-of-the-art controllers for a team of multirotors to transport a cable-suspended payload include geometric controllers~\cite{lee2017geometric,lee2013geometric} as well as nonlinear model predictive control~\cite{sun2023nonlinear}.
-These existing works either ignore possible collisions between robots~\cite{lee2017geometric}, or use a nonlinear optimization framework that necessitates complex on-board computation~\cite{liu2022safety, sun2023nonlinear}.
+State-of-the-art controllers for a team of multirotors to transport a cable-suspended payload include geometric controllers~\cite{lee2017geometric,lee2013geometric} as well as nonlinear model predictive control~\cite{li2023nonlinear, sun2023nonlinear}.
+These existing works either ignore possible collisions between robots~\cite{lee2017geometric}, or use a nonlinear optimization framework that necessitates complex on-board computation~\cite{li2023nonlinear, liu2022safety}.
 Collision between robots can easily occur for payloads that are small in size compared to the robot's size and the cable length which poses a safety risk.

-We propose a new cable force allocation method for the geometric controller by \citet{lee2017geometric} that provides the team with new capabilities, see \cref{fig:overview}.
-In particular we directly consider safety distances between robots and allow for user-preferred formations.
-Our formulation uses a cascaded design of three low-dimensional quadratic programs (QPs), which have global minima that can be found within milliseconds even on highly resource-limited microcontrollers.
+We propose a new distributed cable force allocation method for the geometric controller by \cite{lee2017geometric} that provides the team with new capabilities, see \cref{fig:overview}.
+In particular, we directly consider safety distances between robots and allow for user-preferred formations.
+Our approach unifies the handling of point mass~\cite{lee2013geometric} and rigid body~\cite{lee2017geometric} payload types.
+We use a cascaded design of three low-dimensional quadratic programs (QPs), which have global minima that can be found within milliseconds even on highly resource-limited microcontrollers.
 In fact, this approach allows us to execute the control law in a distributed fashion on physical robots.
-Effectively, our method allows users to teleoperate a team of robots by simply commanding the payload, independent of the payload size.
+Effectively, our method allows users to teleoperate a team of robots by simply commanding the payload, independent of the payload size or type.
+Our contributions are as follows: \begin{enumerate} \item Algorithmically, we provide a novel distributed and payload-type-agnostic QP-based force allocator that can be deployed on microcontrollers. \item Empirically, we demonstrate our distributed controller on a team of up to three small (\SI{34}{g}) multirotors carrying different payloads.
+We also show a superior scalability with the number of robots compared to existing state-of-the-art controllers. \end{enumerate}